-So you have packed your bags and are ready for moving to Seoul?
+So you have packed your bags and are ready to relocate to Seoul?
 If you are a big city person, you are in for a treat.
 Not only is Seoul the capital of South Korea, it is also the country’s biggest city.
-In fact, almost half of South Korea’s population is currently living in Seoul’s National Capital Area.
+In fact, almost half of the people in South Korea are currently living in Seoul’s National Capital Area.

 When you move to Seoul, you will notice that the city is surrounded by a number of peaks and mountains, which used to function as a natural fortress.
 The highest peaks among them are the Bukhansan with 836 meters and the Dobongsan with 740 meters in height.
 Seoul itself is made up of 25 districts (gu), which are again divided into neighborhoods (dong).
 Each gu has its own mayor, legislative council, and sister city.